sirbrillig/phpcs-changed/README.md

 THE `--arc-lint` option can be used when the phpcs-changed is run via arcanist, as it skips some checks, which are performed by arcanist itself.
 It leads to better performance when used with arcanist.

+The `--no-cache-git-root` option will prevent caching the check used by the git workflow to determine the git root within a single execution.
+This is probably only useful for automated tests.

 ## PHP Library

 🐘🐘🐘